 - Edge-computing power can tell you things like what areas in your warehouse are most prone to accidents and pinpoint this to an exact aisle/intersection.

-- Analytics can determine which operator or lift truck will deliver optimum productivity and advise managers how to leverage this data when job scheduling.
+- Edge analytics can determine which operator or lift-truck will deliver optimum productivity and advise managers how to leverage this data when job scheduling.